cintialcarvalho/selenium-studies/README.md

 - Download the entire code.
 - Certify you have installed: Java SE 8 (Library 1.8.0_144), Junit 4.12, Selenium 3.4.0, Maven 4.0, Browser Chrome or Firefox
 - You can run the test by the suite classes or class by class using the Junit.
-  - ATTENTION: This project, that uses a real e-Commerce website, has the porpose of praticing what I had been learning during the selenium testing automation       course.
+  - ATTENTION: This project, that uses a real e-Commerce website, has the purpose of praticing what I had been learning during the selenium testing automation       course.
 In any moment the Website's integrity was put on risk as well as its data and its service.
 For those who want to run or analyse this project, please,     use it with responsability due to not causing any damage to the online service.